 Desktop Versus Workstations: Workstation Benefits

-The Threadripper Pro also allows for eight memory channels, and in the case of our PL-Ultimate system, you could theoretically install 2Tb of RAM across the eight memory channels.
+The Threadripper PRO also allows for eight memory channels, you could theoretically install 2Tb of RAM across the eight memory channels.
 That's a huge amount of memory for processing any creative content.
 So if you bought a 12- or 16-core system you could replace any of these components in the future, or upgrade to a 32-core CPU or a 64-core CPU, or maybe you want to buy one GPU now and as your production requirements grow, you can buy another GPU and have two GPUs working on the system in the future.
 Time is money when working in any industry, and the AMD™ Threadripper™ PRO will help you deliver your projects to your clients faster.
 It's a system that will grow with your requirements as you grow.

 A desktop computer is more than capable of producing lighter content, but when it comes to raw computing power when you're processing and encoding heavy videos, rendering animations, and doing lighting and visual effects work, you would need a workstation class system.
 And our PL-Ultimate PRO workstation could be the perfect solution.